How to serve a statutory demand

 You must deliver (‘serve’) the statutory demand form by:

 - giving it to the individual who owes you money (you should try all their known addresses)

 - leaving it at the registered office of the company or partnership that owes money (or the main place of business if they do not have a registered office)

 - giving it to the company’s director, company secretary, manager or principal officer

 - get a ‘process server’ to serve it for you (a solicitor can arrange this)

-You can send it by registered post or put it through a letterbox but only if it can’t be delivered in person.
+You can only send it by registered post or put it through a letterbox if it cannot be delivered in person.